PDevanney/Tacking-on-a-Graph/timelog.md

 * *1 hour* Analysing output.
 Drawing conclusions for dissertation.
 * *1 hour* Walking through dissertation marking scheme.
 * *2 hours* Finalising and implementing Tower_count evaluation method.
 Updating graph output to plot results correctly.

+### 17 February 2021
+* *0.5 hour* Fixing Mistake in code.
+Adding a run counter so that the code will evaluate multiple runs rather than a single run.

+### 18 February 2021
+* *6 hours* Working on dissertation.
+Typing up headers for each individual section.
+Highlighting key points to mention.
+Evaluated Hall of Fame / Calibration projects.